Student Services and Support

 Most students enrolling in the College of Medicine rely primarily on financial aid to fund their medical school education.
 Our Office of Student Financial Aid (OSFA) will work with students individually to try to make the process of funding their education as free from stress as possible.

-In addition, starting with the class entering in the Fall of 2014, as part of our Residency Preparedness Initiative, we are offering a new Loan Interest Assistance Program.
+In addition, starting with the class entering in the Fall of 2014, as part of our Residency Preparedness Initiative, we began offering a new Loan Interest Assistance Program.
 The program description and eligibility requirements for this program are detailed here for your review.

 To understand more about the cost of attendance at University of Illinois College of Medicine and to find out more about the financial aid process, please visit our financial aid website.